nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-documentation.md

 ---

-This is a subtask of the charter epic #7 that deals with the documentation of mappings.
+This issue is associated with the charter epic #7.
 ---
-# What mapping documentation aspects does this issue address?
+# What mapping documentation aspect(s) does this issue address?
 [please provide further resources whenever possible]

 # What further steps are needed to be taken or discussed by/in our WG regarding this issue?